GiovineItalia/Gadfly.jl/README.md

 ## Using the d3 backend

 The `D3` backend writes javascript.
-Making use of it's output is slightly more involved than with the image backends.
+Making use of its output is slightly more involved than with the image backends.

 Rendering to Javascript is easy enough: